• Skip to primary navigation

 Pictured Fresh Maryland Jumbo Lump Crab

-Optional additional or substitution ingredients: Looking to substitute or change things up?
+• Optional additional or substitution ingredients: Are you looking to substitute or change things up?
 Other ingredients that could be used include lemon juice, black pepper, kosher salt, red pepper flakes, garlic powder, cayenne pepper, and even hot sauce.

 crab butter sauce on top of beef tenderloin

-Saute and melt butter.
-Over medium heat saute garlic and shallots in 2 tbsp of butter until garlic and shallots have softened.
-Then add in heavy cream and reduce by half.
+1. Saute and melt butter.
+Over medium heat, saute garlic and shallots in 2 tbsp of butter until softened.
+Then add heavy cream and reduce by half.

-Add crab.
-Gently fold in the crabmeat, and avoid breaking up the lumps as much as possible.
+3. Add crab.
+Gently fold in the crabmeat, avoiding breaking up the lumps as much as possible.
 The sauce is complete as soon as the crabmeat is warmed.
-Leave the oven on low heat – do not raise the heat or the butter mixture will separate from the sauce.
+Leave the oven on low heat—do not raise the heat, or the butter mixture will separate from the sauce.

 jumbo lump crab sautéed in Chesapeake butter sauce

-That’s why I like to prepare the sauce first then gently fold in the crabmeat at the end and just barely warm the crabmeat.
+That’s why I like to prepare the sauce first, then gently fold in the crabmeat at the end and barely warm it.
 Crab is incredibly delicate and can be reduced to stringy mush quite quickly.

-All you need to do is warm the crabmeat because it is already cooked.
+You only need to warm the crabmeat because it is already cooked.
 Other raw shellfish like lobster or shrimp can handle more heat and cook longer in a sauce.

 jumbo lump crab sautéed in Chesapeake butter sauce

-When preparing any butter sauce you need to make sure that you reduce the heat before whisking in the butter.
-I add a tablespoon of butter just to sauté the shallots and garlic and then add heavy cream to add richness.
+When preparing any butter sauce, you must reduce the heat before whisking in the butter.
+I add a tablespoon of butter to sauté the shallots and garlic and then add heavy cream to add richness.

-Once the cream has reduced it’s important to let the sauce cool so that there are no bubbles in the sauce.
-Then you can begin quickly whisking in the butter a few tablespoons at a time.
+Once the cream has reduced, it’s important to let the sauce cool so there are no bubbles.
+Then, you can begin quickly whisking in the butter, a few tablespoons at a time.

-The cold butter thickens the sauce and prevents the butter fats from separating leaving you with a greasy oily sauce.
-If the does break you can start over because you haven’t added the crabmeat yet.
+The cold butter thickens the sauce and prevents the butter fats from separating, leaving you with a greasy, oily sauce.
+If it breaks, you can start over because you haven’t added the crabmeat yet.

-What to serve with Chesapeake Crab Butter Sauce
+What to Serve with this Crab Sauce Recipe

-Serve up your crab butter sauce on top of a juicy steak and serve with a side of lemon wedges, brussels sprout, red potatoes, crusty bread, and some red or white wine.
+Serve up your crab butter sauce on top of a juicy steak and serve with a side of lemon wedges, brussels sprouts, red potatoes, crusty bread, and some red or white wine.

 crab butter sauce on top of beef tenderloin